Stark Tech / 2025

 01

-To ensure greater design system consistency, I enhanced existing components and created new ones to address accessibility & consistency issues.
-The refreshed design system expanded coverage to ~25+ components and introduced 7+ new UI templates for key BAS screens, including resolving 7+ key accessibility issues.
+The refreshed design system expanded UI/UX consistency to ~25+ components and introduced 7 new UI templates for key BAS interface screens, including resolving 7 key accessibility issues.

 02

-Being the sole designer at a company that is predominantly engineers & trade workers, I intentionally written the documentation to be concise & easy to follow.
+Being the sole designer at a company that is predominantly engineers & trade workers, I intentionally written the documentation to be direct & easy to follow.
 It included:

 • A defined UI style guide covering foundations like fonts, colors, and spacing